Phala-Network/phala-wiki/content/docs/khala-mining/1-3-confidential-level-evaluation.md

 ---
-title: "1.3 Check the SGX Capability"
+title: "1.3 Check the SGX Capability and Confidence Level"
 ---

 ## Double Check the SGX Capability